China's Alibaba to remove listings with Confederate flag imagery

-SHANGHAI (Reuters) - Chinese e-commerce giant Alibaba Group Holding Ltd (BABA.N) joined American retailers on Wednesday in pledging to pull down links to products displaying Confederate flag imagery in the wake of last week’s mass shooting at a historic black South Carolina church.
+SHANGHAI, June 24 (Reuters) - Chinese e-commerce giant Alibaba Group Holding Ltd joined American retailers on Wednesday in pledging to pull down links to products displaying Confederate flag imagery in the wake of last week’s mass shooting at a historic black South Carolina church.

 The Confederate battle flag has become a lightning rod for outrage over the killing of nine black men and women at Emanuel African Methodist Episcopal Church in Charleston last Wednesday.
 Accused gunman Dylann Roof, a 21-year-old white man, is seen posing with the flag in photos posted on a website reported to be his.